HomeLabJunkie/omni/README.md

 # Talos Omni template

-This is a template for Omni that can be used to create a cluster with a predefined configurations.
+This is a template for Omni that can be used to create a 6-node cluster (3 ControlPlane and 3 Worker) with a predefined configurations.

 ## Features